fayeed/flutter_freshchat/README.md

 # flutter_freshchat

 A Flutter plugin for integrating Freshchat in your mobile app.
-Supports android only atleast for now.

 ## Usage